colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     sudo -s
     cd /etc/openvpn/easy-rsa
     source ./vars
-    ./pkitool tigger_owl
+    ./pkitool --pass tigger_owl
     exit

 This makes, in the keys subdirectory, `tigger_owl.crt` and `tigger_owl.key` that need to be copied to the client along with the server key and certificate `ca.crt` and `ta.key` that the earlier process created.
+The option `--pass` instructs pkitool to ask for a password.
+The user will have to provide this when connecting to the VPN.
+If `--pass` is omitted then it will not be necessary for the user to provide the password.
+It is generally a good idea to use `--pass`, as otherwise a malicious user getting hold of the client laptop or mobile device may be able to access your local network.

 Repeat the .pkitool line for each client.

 # Configure OpenVPN